-In order to understand the Trivver offering you must first know something about the world of Extended Reality (XR), which combines Augmented Reality (AR), Virtual Reality (VR) and Mixed Reality (MR).
+In order to understand the Trivver proposition, you must first know something about the world of Extended Reality (XR) which combines Augmented Reality (AR), Virtual Reality (VR) and Mixed Reality (MR).

 Apple CEO Tim Cook said last year that he was “already seeing things that will transform the way you work, play, connect and learn” and that “put simply, we believe AR is going to change the way we use technology forever.”

 Virtual Reality (VR) is the creation of a totally artificial environment which users can explore.
 Widely believed to be the next revolution in computing, major firms like Google and Microsoft have made substantial investments in the space, while headsets like Oculus Rift and the HTC Vive are bringing the technology to consumers at increasingly affordable prices.

 Mixed Reality (MR) is a hybrid of AR, VR and 3D environments.

 Extended Reality (XR) brings together AR, VR and MR and is expected to become an enormous market over the next few years.
 Citibank estimates that total XR revenue will be as high as $200 billion in 2021, growing to over $2 trillion by 2035.

 Trivver plans to build a platform for XR advertising that will “accelerate the adoption, commercialization and monetization” of XR across industries and devices, for brands, consumers and publishers.